mandalineteo/camp-reboot/01-ruby-and-active-record/README.md

 ### Pokemon

 It wouldn't stay easy for long would it?
 Our pokemon needs to initialise with a few properties. `name`, `health`, `damage`, `defence`, `speed`, and also an `image` which will be stored as a string.

+Methods help to clean up our code and make them a lot more readable, it also can help us to write some logic to reuse.
+As our pokemons are going into battle, let's write some methods that can help the funcionality.

 ---